TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Image.rst

 f:image
 =======

 The work which was formerly carried out in an extension or in TypoScript is now available as a complete ViewHelper.
 You don't have to just compress your images: you can re-size them on the server using PHP's GDlib or using ImageMagick.

 Properties
 ----------

-.. include:: ../UniversalTagAttributes.txt
+All the :ref:`universal tag attributes <UniversalTagAttributes>`

 Inline usage example
 --------------------